American Oceans Campaign

 • developed an electronic outreach kit to encourage applications for the program’s low-income subsidy; and

-• produces a variety of educational materials.
+• produces a variety of educational materials. including a question-and-answer document sent to benefits counselors nationwide.

 back to top »